SW-e/ADAmantiumForgers/index.md

 ## How to politically categorize communities ?

-In order to give a political orientation to the communities, we decide to ask [allsides](www.allsides.com) for a little help.
-Allsides is a website that categorize media according to their political bias.
-They use different methods to class the a media in the five following categories : "Left, Lean Left, Center , Lean Right, Right".
+In order to give a political orientation to the communities, we decide to ask [AllSides](www.allsides.com) again for a little help.

-Once this new argument added, the political orientation of the communities slowly show up.
+Once this new argument added, the political orientation of the communities shows up.

 {% include /figures/heatmap_comunity_w_hover.html %}